mxenabled/sso-api-proxy/README.md

 ## Getting started

-You'll need to have your client's API information (API key and client ID) and a user guid handy.
-To get started, simply run `node start` and follow the prompts.
+To get started, simply run `node start` and follow the prompts to enter your client's client's API information (API key and client ID).

 ## Making requests